bolsover/UtilitiesForAlibre/README.md

 # UtilitiesForAlibre

-A C# project to serve as a starting point for an Alibre Add-On.
+A C# project to generate an Alibre Add-On.

-Note that the project has only been tested against Alibre V24 and that there is no warranty for the application.
+Note that the project has only been tested against Alibre V27 and that there is no warranty for the application.
 Your attention is drawn to the included Copyright and License text.

 The project distribution does NOT include the required AlibreX.dll, AlibreAddOn.dll or  ObjectListView.2.9.1 dll.
 You will need to add these files to the project before it can be compiled.

 The project is generally written using the Jetbrains Rider IDE but it should work equally well with Visual Studio 2022.

-# Alibre Add-On

 # Known Issues
 DataBrowser.
 A previous, stand alone version of the data browser could obtain IADSession connections to Alibre, interrogate the Part, Sheet Metal, Assembly and Drawing properties and report these in the application window.